Work

 • Quiet inquiry, practice, and writing

-The slower work of paying attention, practicing stewardship, and exploring what it means to live well.
+The slower work of paying attention, practicing stewardship, and exploring what it means to live well in unsettled times.

-Some of this happens through Our Olive Branch, my advisory practice — an attempt to offer my work to the world in a way that is aligned, humane, and of real use.
+Some of this work happens through Our Olive Branch, my advisory practice — an attempt to offer my work to the world in a way that is aligned, humane, and genuinely useful in contexts where decisions have to be made.

 Some of it happens through public service.